 Labelling is a key point of purchase information source and mandatory labelling of irradiated foods ensures that consumers may factor this into their decision making.
-The voluntary use of the radura9 symbol (left) may also be used, though it is unclear if Australian and New Zealand consumers are aware of the symbol and its meaning.
-While labelling may inform consumers that a particular food is irradiated, it is likely that many consumers will not be able to interpret what that means for them.
-He et al. (2005) report that over 30% of respondents of a US sample would consider a beef product labelled as irradiated as a warning and would avoid the product and 21% would consider it an assurance of safety and buy it.
-However survey methods such as these that directly question respondents tend to report higher levels of label information use than when consumers are observed shopping (Grunert and Wills 2007).
+The voluntary use of the Radura10 symbol (left) may also be used, though it is unclear if Australian and New Zealand consumers are aware of the symbol and its meaning.
+While labelling may inform consumers that a particular food is irradiated, no Australian or New Zealand studies were found that collected data on consumers' understanding of insitu food irradiation labelling.